 Gas Mass Flow Measurement

 Flow measurement is the measure of bulk fluid movement and is determined through:

 - Positive displacement meters collect a fixed fluid volume, release and refill the fluid, then tally the times the chamber is filled to quantify flow.

 - Flow measurement devices rely on the flowing stream’s strength, as it prevails over a known constriction and indirectly calculates flow.

 Units of Measure

 One can express gas and liquid flow in volumetric or mass flow rates, and the quantities can be converted between one another if the substance’s density is known.
-The density for a liquid is mostly independent of the liquid circumstances, while, for gas, the density is contingent on pressure, temperature, and to a smaller degree, the gas composition.
+The density of a liquid is primarily independent of the liquid circumstances.
+In contrast, for gas, the density is contingent on pressure, temperature, and to a lesser degree, the gas composition.

 When gases or liquids are transported for sale, the flow rate is often conveyed as BTU/day or GJ/hour.
 The energy flow rate equals:

 Volume flow rate X energy content/unit volume

 Mass flow rate X the energy content/unit mass

 While flow meters calculate the volumetric or mass flow rate, a flow computer determines the energy flow rate.

 Gases are compressible and change volume when:

 - Under pressure

 In other words, a volume of gas at established pressure and temperature conditions does not equal the same gas under different pressure or temperature conditions.
 Because of this, meter flow rates are called “actual” and “standard” or “base” flow rates with units such as:

 - ACM/h (actual cubic meters/hour)